autocrossblog/autocrossblog_astro/src/content/post/2007/2007-08-11-starter-update;-rcompound-tires.md

 ---
+tags: [ [ 240z, datsun, tires ] ]
+author: "chris"
 publishDate: 2007-08-11T01:06:39+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/starter-update;-rcompound-tires"
+excerpt: "Follow our journey of prepping a race car, from replacing the starter to building the bulkhead, in anticipation of an upcoming race."
 title: "Starter update; rcompound tires."
-excerpt: "Follow our journey of prepping a race car, from replacing the starter to building the bulkhead, in anticipation of an upcoming race."
-author: chris
-url: 'starter-update;-rcompound-tires'
-tags:  [ 240z, datsun, tires ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 I pulled the starter out of the car last night and will be putting a new one back in the car tonight.
 Dad and I will also be working on the idle screw to see if we can't get the car to idle properly.